bilLkarkariy/Hi-AmplifyXA/README.md

 ### 💡 About Me

-After a decade in the French Tech ecosystem, including contributing to the growth of **Arcane (acquired by Labelium)**, I noticed a recurring pattern: marketing leaders, armed with dozens of tools, still struggle to answer one simple question from their board: "What was the ROI of our marketing spend?"
+After a decade in the French Tech ecosystem, I noticed a recurring pattern: marketing leaders, armed with dozens of tools, still struggle to answer one simple question from their board: "What was the ROI of our marketing spend?"

 I realized this wasn't a marketing problem, but a systems engineering problem.
 I founded AmplifyXA to solve it.